ASSOCIATION OF VA PSYCHOLOGIST LEADERS

 - Active Member.
 Any psychologist who

-i. is currently a supervisory psychologist, or
+i. is a current or acting supervisory psychologist, or

-iii. is formally designated as responsible for the professional
+acting) as responsible for the professional

 issues which ensure the integrity of the discipline of psychology